slaFFik/BP-Default-Data/readme.txt

 1. Admin Page with Import Status

 == Changelog ==

+= 1.0 =
+* Updates and fixes for the latest version of BuddyPress.
+* Fixes an issue with friend requests being incorrectly generated.

 = 0.8 =
 * 0.6 + personal (0.1) and groups (0.1) activities = 0.8